kmannislands/node-test-executor-proposal/README.md

 to node.js core](https://github.com/nodejs/node/pull/43525#issuecomment-1311628864).

-The intent of this repo is to enable discussion on different approaches to communication between test processes ('executors') and their runner process ('head').
+The intent of this repo is to enable discussion on different approaches to communication between test processes ('executors') and their runner process ('head') that:

+- Do not interleave test stdout with test reporting
+- Are still runnable directly with node

 This repo contains:

 - a single very simplistic test executor implementation called `test` with a similar signature to the `node:test` function by the same name
-- a simplistic `run` function also with a similar signature to the `node:test` function by the same nam
+- a simplistic `run` function also with a similar signature to the `node:test` function by the same name
 - a test suite under `src/example.test.ts` used to demonstrate the aforementioned machinery

+The variance on the executor-side is constrained to different implementations of a very simple `IMessageChannel` interface.
+When running a test, the executor checks its context to determine if it is being executed as a worker, a forked process or directly and creates a message channel class accordingly.
+The message channel classes have minimal logic of their own and are easily substitutable.

+The reporter implementation is the same regardless of the execution context.
+It contains a verifying `IMessageChannel` implementation.

+On the runner side, the only difference between `worker` and `fork` execution modes is whether a light-weight `Worker` process is created or a heavyweight `node` process is forked.
+This is varied using a command line argument.

 ## Running the examples